Skip to content

 Helpful Tips

-Did you know that until 1974, there was actually an airport here?
-Later, it was turned into residential areas, but you can still catch some of that old airport vibe.
+Did you know that until 1974, there was an airport here?
+Over time, the area was transformed into a residential neighborhood, but you can still feel the echoes of the old airfield – both in the layout of the space and the atmosphere.

 Zaspa, Gdansk